 information should be included in a request for dispute resolution?

-To process your dispute as quickly as possible, it would help for you to provide:
+To process your dispute as quickly as possible, provide:

 The workers current address and telephone number

 The reason for the dispute, if connected to a specific notice, include a copy of the

 The name and contact information of the workers attorney, if there is one and